TampereHacklab/mulysa/README.md

 ## To update localizations

-Always start everything by opening the pipenv shell for this project first! (`pipenv shell`)
+Always start everything by opening the pipenv shell for this project first! (`pipenv shell`) or by prepending individual commands with (`pipenv run`) for system users that does not have shell access normally.

 ```bash
 ./manage.py makemessages -l fi